 What is private label skincare?

 Private label skincare is when you take a pre-existing product that’s already being produced for and marketed by another skincare brand, and sell it under your own label.
-This is not the same as contract manufacturing with stock products, because the private label houses are not necessarily the ones manufacturing the products.
+This is not the same as contract manufacturing with a stock cosmetic product, because the private label cosmetic companies are not necessarily the ones manufacturing the products.
 They essentially function as a middleman between you and the manufacturer.
-They order the products to retail under their own brand, and then they offer whatever they don’t sell under their own label at a price slightly higher than wholesale to anyone who wants a turnkey skincare brand.
+They order beauty and skincare products to retail under their own brand, and then they offer whatever they don’t sell under their own label at a price slightly higher than wholesale to anyone who wants a turnkey skincare brand.

 Private label skincare is the most popular option among aestheticians, spa owners, wellness centers, and other practitioners who aren’t necessarily looking to mass market a skincare line.
-Instead, they are looking to serve their existing clientele or audience with a product line that complements their services.
+Instead, they are looking to serve their existing clientele or audience with branded, quality products that complement their services.
 However, many skincare startups who are not practitioners or spas choose private labeling to start their skincare line.

 Private label skincare pros:

-Private labeling is a way to get a complete, professionally manufactured product that’s been tested for stability and microbial contamination, but for very low MOQs and opening order minimums.
-Though getting started with private label skincare still might require setup fees, your initial investment is far lower than what you’d pay for contract manufacturing, and you will get your products faster.
-Opening orders still might take several weeks, but repeat orders are faster, as long as the private labeler has the products in stock.
+Private labeling is a way to get complete, professionally manufactured skincare products that have been tested for stability and microbial contamination, but for very low MOQs and opening order minimums.
+Though getting started with private label skincare still might require setup fees, your initial investment is far lower than what you’d pay for contract cosmetic manufacturing, and you will get your skincare products faster.
+Opening orders still might take several weeks, but repeat orders are faster, as long there are no production delays, and the private labeler has the products in stock.

-Some private label houses also stock different bottles to choose from, and label templates, though the choices will be limited compared to contract manufacturing (where the possibilities are pretty much endless).
-You might also be able to piggyback on the private label house’s product liability insurance policy (though this is not always the case).
+Some private label cosmetics companies also stock different bottles and label templates; though the choices will be limited compared to contract cosmetics manufacturing (where the possibilities are pretty much endless).
+You might also be able to piggyback on the private label cosmetic company’s product liability insurance policy (though this is not always the case).